kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Can I eliminate any more variables from the textbox object?
 - Is there a less manual way to handle text ranges?
 - Convert as many hardcoded assets to strings and use asset_get_index() on them.
+- Can more choice management be extracted to the struct?
 - Consider beginning the Module/Demo repo for this first draft of the textbox module and moving the implementation there

 ## Research and Needs Work